freakadelle/GameEngineering/Fusee.Tutorial-master/Tutorial04/README.md

    	Because the normals stored in Cylinder.fus have no points which trigger a nonsingular transformation.
 That means, no normal in the Cylinder.fus has the value (0, 0, 0).
  - What would happen if we performed the lighting calculation in clip space - in other words: if we transformed the normals using MVP and not MV only?
+	The lighting calculation would be adjusted to the distance from the camera/view.
  - More hands-on and less maths: How would you apply colors to objects other than the grey we're having now, but still maintaining that 3D shaded look we worked so hard on?
+	Apply the intensity to the previous used normal calculation for rgb.

 ##Self Contained Objects
 We can now have different sets of 3D geometry each making a model (cubes, spheres, cylinders, ...), We can position, scale and rotate